ToshioCP/Gtk4-tutorial/gfm/sec24.md

 The destination is filled with white pixels with this command.
 - 21: Sets the source color to black.
 - 22: `cairo_set_line_width` sets the width of lines.
-In this case, the line width is set to be two pixels and will end up that same size.
+In this case, the line width is set to be two pixels and will result in that size.
 (It is because the transformation is identity.
 If the transformation isn't identity, for example scaling with the factor three, the actual width in destination will be six (2x3=6) pixels.)
 - 23: Draws a rectangle (square) on the mask.